aaronsmulktis/TreeGenerator/README.md

 "A program to generate all possible trees with N nodes that have less than or equal to M leaf nodes."

 Two major features:
-- Prints out the trees as they are generated
+- Prints out the trees in the CLI
-- minimize the time required to generate each successive tree
+- Renders trees via ThreeJS

 Show the generated trees, and count the total number of trees for:
 1) `N = 8`, `M = 5`